bdemir97/bugi_binance_bot/README.md

     1. `INITIAL_CAPITAL1` & `INITIAL_CAPITAL2`: Amounts of Symbol1 & Symbol2 for trading.
     2. `INITIAL_SPOT1` & `INITIAL_SPOT2`: Amounts of Symbol1 & Symbol2 in your spot wallet.
     3. `INITIAL_PRICE`: The value of the trading pair at the time you start the bot.
+    3. `INITIAL_TRANSACTION`: The first transaction type you want to start with.
-    4. Clear the last_transaction table.
+    5. Clear the last_transaction table.

 - **API Keys:**
     - `BINANCE_API_KEY` and `BINANCE_SECRET_KEY`: Credentials to access your Binance wallet through the API.